• Best Practices New Normal

 WalletHub, a personal finance website, knows how important it is to look beyond what you love about a property to ensure growth and profit in the long-run.
 For instance, while you may be focused on a house’s stylish features or size, patterns in market trends and the neighborhood around that house most likely bear far more significance on future value.

-Using indicators like median home-price appreciation and the economic health of the 300 cities analyzed, WalletHub created a definitive ranking of the best real-estate markets across the U.S. Keep reading to find out what they uncovered in the process.
+Using indicators like median home-price appreciation and the economic health of the 300 cities analyzed, WalletHub created a definitive ranking of the best real estate markets across the U.S. Keep reading to find out what they uncovered in the process.

 Top 10 Real-Estate Markets